-We invite craft project enthusiasts to the library to learn how to make a jewelry set with Belinda Richardson.
-Supplies are provided by the library but are limited in number, so registration is required starting Aug.
-19. This program is cosponsored by Stow-Munroe Falls Public Library and the Friends of the Library.
+Learn how to make an Egyptian-style bracelet with Belinda Richardson.
+Supplies are provided by the library but are limited in number, so registration is required.
+All participants will receive a free Egyptian-style wall mirror courtesy of the Acker-Moore Memorial Post.
+This program is cosponsored by the Stow-Munroe Falls Public Library and the Friends of the Library.